 The theory presented here is a part of our ongoing research on the semantics of speech acts and agent communication in the situation calculus.
 In [8], we present an extended version of this work where we model some simple communication protocols that deal with conditional requests.
 Much work remains.
 In the future, we would like to prove other properties of conditional commitments, for example, about the persistence and revision of such commitments.
-We also plan to formalize complex interaction protocols, such as the Contract Net protocol [27] and the Net Bill protocol [26], using our formalization of conditional intention.
-It would also be interesting to try to use this formalization to implement flexible communication agents as in [19] and to develop tools to support multiagent programming.
+We also plan to formalize complex interaction protocols, such as the Contract Net protocol [25] and the Net Bill protocol [24], using our formalization of conditional intention.